charles-crawford/sentiment/README.md

 After starting the app, the documentation is located at `http://{your-ec2-ip}:5000/`.
 There is a commented out sample curl request in `applications/test-requests.txt` that you can copy and paste to your local shell to test the app.
 Be sure to replace the IP address with your EC2 public IP.

+### Deploy to AWS Elastic Container Service
+To deploy this suite of services go [here](https://github.com/charles-crawford/cicd-sentiment-github-to-aws) for instructions.